michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 <figcaption>src/some_file.sest</figcaption>
 </figure>

-To compile and run our "Hello World" program, we can:
+To compile our "Hello World" program, we can run:

 ```
 $ rebar3 do sesterl compile, compile